DocSkellington/LStar-ROCA-Benchmarks/README.md

 To run benchmarks based on JSON Schemas, run `java -jar benchmarks/target/rocabenchmarks-0.1-SNAPSHOT-jar-with-dependencies.jar json {Timeout} {filePath} [nTests [nRepetitions [shuffleKeys]]]` where:
   * `{Timeout}` is the time limit in seconds allowed for each learning process (i.e., for each generated ROCA).
 Mandatory argument.
   * `{filePath}` is the path to the JSON Schema.
   * `nTests` is the number of tests to execute in the (partial) equivalence oracles.
+Default value: 1000.
   * `nRepetitions` is the number of times the experiment must be repeated.
+Default value: 1000.
   * `shuffleKeys` decides whether the keys of the objects must be shuffled.
     If false, the ROCA assumes a fixed order on the keys.
     That does not satisfy JSON Schema requirement but allows a faster learning algorithm.
+    Default value: true.

-## Generating figures
+## Generating statistical data
 This project also includes two Python 3 scripts to generate statistical figures from the results:
   * `generate_statistics_for_random.py` for random ROCA benchmarks.
   * `generate_statistics_for_json.py` for JSON benchmarks.

 These scripts require `pandas`, `numpy`, and `scipy` to be installed.

-Running them is as simple as `python3 generate_statistics_for_random.py {CSVFile} {Timeout}` where `{Timeout}` must be equal to the time limit used for the benchmarks.
+  * For random benchmarks, run `python3 generate_statistics_for_random.py {CSVFile} {Timeout}` where `{Timeout}` must be equal to the time limit used for the benchmarks.

-More precisely, the first script generates data for creating 3D surface plots, and a table, from the results of random ROCA benchmarks.
-All files will be generated in the `statistics/` folder.
+  Two files are produced in `statistics/`.
+  One is a LaTeX table (requiring `booktabs`) listing the number of timeouts and out of memory errors by pair of alphabet and target ROCA size.
+  The second file contains data that can be used by `PGFPlots` to display 3D surface plots.
+  * For JSON benchmarks, the command is `python3 generate_statistics_for_json.py {CSVFile} {Timeout} {Name}`.
+  A single file containing a LaTeX table is produced in `statistics/{Name}.json`.